liuilbury/Reverse_SourceMap/Test/lib/googletest-master/googlemock/docs/for_dummies.md

 If `Forward(10)` is called three times in a row, the third time it will be an error, as the last matching expectation (#2) has been saturated.
-If, however, the third `Forward(10)` call is replaced by `Forward(20)`, then it would be OK, as now #1 will be the matching expectation.
+If, however, the third `Forward(10)` call is replaced by `Forward(20)`, then it would be OK, as m_nowPos #1 will be the matching expectation.

 **Note:** Why does gMock search for a match in the *reverse* order of the expectations?
 The reason is that this allows a user to set up the default